micalevisk/cache-visualization/README.md

 Implementation
 ==============
-**Cache Simulator**:
+**Cache Simulator**: Responsible for modeling a single level of a cache.
-The simulator mainly revolves around two seperate objects:
-* CacheSimulator(): Responsible for modeling a single level of a cache.
-The prototype pattern is used to define cache simulators in the following manner: ``` var simulator = new CacheSimulator( {Cache Size}, {Block Size}, {Set Size}, {Access Time} ); ``` which will create a new cache simulator.
+* CacheSimulator(): The prototype pattern is used to define cache simulators in the following manner: ``` var simulator = new CacheSimulator( {Cache Size}, {Block Size}, {Set Size}, {Access Time} ); ``` which will create a new cache simulator.
 * CacheSimulator.resolveRequest( address, [nextCacheLevels], [ignoreHit] ): This will do a memory request on the given cache for the provided address.
 If the cache evicts dirty data, or does not have the requested data then a request to the next cache level defined on the array nextCacheLevels. ignoreHit will disable the recording of a hit/miss for the request.
 This is used when Block Size > 1 for populating the complete block.
 * CacheSimulator.cacheType(): Returns the type of the cache: 0 = n-Way Set Associative, 1 = Fully Associative, 2 = Direct Mapped.
 * CacheSimulator.getAddressComponents( address ): Returns an dictionary with the following attributes: tag, offset, set, raw.
 Each attribute will be the correct for the cache object.

-**Tiered Cache**:
+**Tiered Cache**: Responsible for modeling a collection of cache levels.
-* TieredCache(): Responsible for modeling a collection of cache levels.
-The prototype pattern is used to define tiered caches in the following manner: ``` var tieredCache = new TieredCache( initalCache, memoryAccessTime ); ``` which will define a Tiered Cache with a single L1 level.
+* TieredCache(): The prototype pattern is used to define tiered caches in the following manner: ``` var tieredCache = new TieredCache( initalCache, memoryAccessTime ); ``` which will define a Tiered Cache with a single L1 level.
 The default main memory access time, provided by memoryAccessTime, is the time penalty for the entire Tiered Cache missing and having to access main memory.
 * TieredCache.addCacheLevel( cacheSimulator ): This will push a new cache simulator on the bottom of the Tiered Cache stack.
 * TieredCache.removeLevel( index ): Will remove a cache level at the provided stack index.
 * TieredCache.clear(): This will reset the entire Tiered Cache and each cache level.